Momentum-Team-13/mytunes-mnrolando3/notes.md

 - NPM install
 - reloading page
 - how are HTTP errors handled in JS?
+- do I need to make another function for the search to add both or do I need to just copy the code to search with two separate event listeners??

 To Do
 - Filter to only show userSearch = song.artistName